Ermlab/PoLitBert/README.md

 ## Acknowledgements

 I'd like to express my gratitude to NVidia Inception Programme and Amazon AWS for providing the free GPU credits - thank you!

-Also appreciate the help from Simone Francia (@simonefrancia) form Musixmatch for his [detailed explanations how they trained Roberta](https://github.com/musixmatchresearch/umberto/issues/2) Italian model [Umberto ](https://github.com/musixmatchresearch/umberto)
+Also appreciate the help from:

+- Simone Francia (@simonefrancia) form Musixmatch for his [detailed explanations how they trained Roberta](https://github.com/musixmatchresearch/umberto/issues/2) Italian model [Umberto ](https://github.com/musixmatchresearch/umberto)
+- Piotr z Allegro (todo)
+- blog post how to train polish roberta